WheteThunger/BetterTurretAim/README.md

 ## Permissions

 - `betterturretaim.use` -- Improves the aiming ability of auto turrets owned by players who have been granted this permission.
-Has no effect unless the configuration option `RequirePermission` is `true`.
+Only necessary with the configuration option `RequirePermission: true`.

 ## Configuration